Filing Your Return -> Income Tax Software and Forms

 EFILE is available to any individual, firm, or organization wishing to electronically file personal or corporate tax returns for members of the public, clients, or employees.
 Those wishing to use E-file must register with CRA, and must use EFILE certified software.
 Before applicants are permitted to EFILE returns on behalf of their clients, they are screened for suitability.
 For details, see suitability screening on the CRA website.

 Make sure that the person who prepares your tax return is trained in the preparation of tax returns.
 In the end, if they do something wrong and CRA determines that you have underpaid your taxes due to negligence, penalties will be payable.
 Even if someone else prepares your tax return, you are responsible for ensuring that the correct information is reported, so make sure you provide them with complete, organized information.
 A box full of unorganized receipts is not helpful!
-If a person charges you a fee for preparing your tax return, they must sign as the preparer in box 490 on page 4 of the return.
+If a person charges you a fee for preparing your tax return, they must sign as the preparer on the last page of the return.
 If they are not prepared to sign as the preparer, do not use them!
 Use a reputable firm that will stand behind their work, and will also have errors and omissions insurance.
 After all, even professionals make mistakes sometimes.

 Get your well-organized tax information to a tax professional long before the tax return due date!